ntustison/PaperANTsX/Text/results.md

 prediction in all data sets except for IXI.
 This also includes the cross-validation iteration where all data sets were combined.
 Importance plots ranking the cortical thickness regions and the other covariates of Equation (1) are shown in Figure \ref{fig:rfimportance}.
-Additionally, repeatability assessment on the MMRR data set yielded  using ICC values ("average random rater") of 0.99 for both pipelines.
+Rankings employ "MeanDecreaseAccuracy" which quantifies the decrease in model accuracy based on the exclusion of that variable.
+Additionally, repeatability assessment on the MMRR data set yielded  using ICC valuence s ("average random rater") of 0.99 for both pipelines.

 \begin{figure}[htb]
   \centering